-This article demonstrates how to use the Telerik Visual Studio Extensions to create a new application that has the Progress® Telerik® UI for Blazor components working.
+This article demonstrates how to use the Telerik Visual Studio Extensions to create a new project that is pre-configured for the Progress® Telerik® UI for Blazor components.

-To create a new Telerik UI for Blazor application, use the Create New Project Wizard.
+To create a new Telerik UI for Blazor application, use the Create New Project wizard.
 The wizard detects all installed versions of Telerik UI for Blazor and lists them in the Version combobox—this enables you to start your project with the desired version.
-You can also get the latest version to make sure you are up to date.
+You can also get the latest version to make sure the components are up to date.

-To use the Create New Project Wizard, install the Telerik UI for Blazor Visual Studio Extensions.
-You can get them from the:
+To use the Create New Telerik Project wizard, install the Telerik UI for Blazor Visual Studio Extensions.
+You can get them from:

 - The Visual Studio Marketplace (for Visual Studio 2022 for Windows and Visual Studio 2019 for Windows).

-- Telerik UI for Blazor automated installer (for Windows and Mac)
+- The Telerik UI for Blazor automated installer (for Windows and Mac).

 - Your Telerik.com account - the